 To make it easier for you, we have compiled a list of the best smartphones for low-light photography, across different price segments.
 So, there is something in here for everyone.

 Apple has been a pioneer in smartphone photography, creating the standard that competitors aspired to.
-The iPhone X is outdone only by the Pixel 2s, but it's still an excellent shooter.
+The iPhone XS Max is outdone only by the Pixel 3/Pixel 3 XL, but it's still an excellent shooter.

 Samsung Galaxy S9/S9+

 Samsung has been a stalwart in the camera phone space.
-Its latest flagships, the Galaxy Note 8 and the Galaxy S8 Plus are no different – they are the best smartphone cameras that Samsung has to offer so far, and they deliver in real world tests too.
+Its latest flagships, the Galaxy Note 9 and the Galaxy S9 Plus are no different – they are the best smartphone cameras that Samsung has to offer so far, and they deliver in real world tests too.

-The Galaxy Note 8, with its dual 12MP cameras, delivers great results in low light conditions.
-The primary 12MP sensor comes with Dual Pixel PDAF and f/1.7 aperture, and the secondary 12MP telephoto lens offers bokeh effects.
+The Galaxy Note 9, with its dual 12MP cameras, delivers great results in low light conditions.
+The primary 12MP wide-angle sensor comes with Dual Pixel PDAF and an aperture that varies between f/1.5 to f/2.4, and the secondary 12MP telephoto lens offers bokeh effects along with 2x optical zoom.

 OnePlus has bumped up the size of the sensor on the main 16MP camera by 19%, and it now has a 1.22um pixel size (up from 1.12um), allowing it to let in more light and thus perform better in low-light conditions.